Veza/oaa-community/github/README.md

 ### Container

-A `Dockerfile` to build a container is included in the repository..
+A `Dockerfile` to build a container is included in the repository that can be used with the `docker build` command.

-Build the container.
-Must be run from the parent directory (repository root) in order to include the `oaaclient` code.

-* `docker build . -f ./github/Dockerfile -t oaa_github`
+  `docker build . -t oaa_github:latest`

 To run the container, all required parameters must be provided as environment variables.
 The GitHub key can be included by mounting the file or as a base64 encoded string.